iliakan/javascript-book/en/01-basics/07-arguments.md

 # Function arguments

-In javascript, a function may be called with any number of arguments, no matter how many of them are listed.
+In JavaScript, a function may be called with any number of arguments, no matter how many of them are listed.

 =Cut